 During the earliest days of insurance companies in the United States, insurers existed only to serve their customers.
 The insurance business was simple: a person would pay their premium as required, and the insurer would provide compensation when the insured made a valid claim.
 Any unpaid policies served as an insurance company’s profits.
 As time went on, insurance companies transformed their operations as they searched a way to become more profitable.

 Insurers began to look for a way to make money from the policies that they held.
 After a series of disasters, many insurance companies had to find a way to invest the unclaimed money that they held.
 They began making money through speculative investments and began to refer to the money they held as float.
-An in-depth discussion of float available here.
 In short, float is money obtained from policyholders that insurance companies invest to increase their profits.
 This money remains invested until it is needed to honor a claim.
 The longer a company holds on to float, the more money they can make.
 As insurers built their fortunes through float, they became publicly-traded companies, just as many large companies do.
 Once they were public, insurers found themselves answering shareholders along with their policyholders.

 In 2017, the insurance industry had a total of $1.7 trillion worth of premiums.
 With trillions in premiums generating investment income, insurance companies have a conflict of interest between paying out claims and satisfying their shareholders.
 To make shareholders happy, many—if not all—insurance companies are delaying and denying the claims of their policyholders to feed the interests of their shareholders.

 Delay, Deny, Defend: An Insurance Company Culture for Profits